xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 ## Verify the iOS application file

-   Before testing an iOS native application file (**.   ipa** file), follow these steps to check if the application file is already built and signed correctly.
+   Before testing an iOS native application file (**.ipa** file), follow these steps to check if the application file is already built and signed correctly.

    1. Open **Xcode** and navigate to **Window/Devices**.
    2. Choose your device from the **Devices** list.